spacegayofficial/icons/README.md

+!!**Updated all files so the subject is brighter against the background**!!

 Absolutely no credit is necessary, but a reblog on my [tumblr post](https://butchmandalorian.tumblr.com/post/724308362185080832/download-ur-preferred-icons-here) would be appreciated!
 Thanks! <3

-Currently working on: Javier Peña
+Currently working on: 3 flavors of Javier Peña

 Existing icons: 2 flavors of Din Djarin, 4 flavors of Dieter Bravo, Dio Morrissey, Ezra, Frankie Morales, and Javi Gutierrez